zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Friendship is first inspected in the two works of Ethics.
 * Friendship can be formed for pleasure, including sensual pleasure, which Aristotle is not against.
 These pleasure have an ephemeral feature about them.
-* Friendship can be based on utility.
+* Friendship can be based on utility (utilitarian).
 A and B are useful for each other.
 These, too, are often ephemeral.
 These friendships are self-regarding, selfishly motivated
 * There is also friendship formed on Teleia-philia ("completed / perfected" friendship).
 Shared by the friends is a set of morals and values.
 What A wants for B and is good for B for the sake of B. A constructive relationship that is preserved and celebrated.
 Friendship conduced to goodness / moral excellence itself, and usually lasts a lifetime.
 Aristotle considers this kind of friendship to be not common.